The Society for Technical Communication defines Technical Communication in the following way:

 The following is a partial list of the different jobs within technical communication:

 - Technical Illustrators

 - Globalization & Localization Specialists

 - Teachers & Researchers of Technical Communication

 - Trainers and E-Learning Developers

 What all technical communicators have in common is a user-centered approach to providing the right information.
-This means providing information in the right way, at the right time to make someone’s life easier and more productive.
+This means providing information in the right way and at the right time.